 In the gemstone trade, many gemstones offered for sale are certified to guarantee their authenticity.
 As a buyer, it is important to understand the different forms of certification, and the types of agencies that provide these certificates.

 Detecting gem treatments is the most demanding task faced by gemological labs.
-Treatments range from simple heat treatment to fracture-filling to irradiation to diffusion treatment with various chemicals.
-Gemologist use a variety of techniques to detect these treatments, including microscopic examination of gem inclusions, Energy Dispersive X-Ray Fluorescence (EDXF)Spectrometry , Laser Induced Breakdown Spectrometry (LIBS) and Fourier Transform Infrared (FTIR) Spectrometry.
+Treatments include simple heat treatment, fracture-filling, irradiation and diffusion treatment with various chemicals.
+Gemologists use a variety of techniques to detect these treatments, including microscopic examination of gem inclusions, energy dispersive X-ray fluorescence (EDXF) spectrometry, laser induced breakdown spectrometry (LIBS) and Fourier transform infrared (FTIR) spectrometry.

 This is the most convenient way to shop for gemstones.
 They have such a wide selection to look through and some of the best prices online.
 I have shopped on many gemstone websites but now I only shop with Gem Select.

 After working with and polishing low-grade, rough fire-agate, only to be disappointed, this shop was nirvana.
 The costs of some gems might seem high, but I have easily spent the same amount rough polishing lousy material only to get a few hints of fire.
 If you want Fire-agates, BUY the agates you want.
 These are excellent specimens and are worth considering.

 This is probably the fourth time I havebought gems at Gem Select, I have never been disappointed.
 I design a ring for myself, it is easier to buy the gems I want and take them to a jeweler.
 I am sure I will order gems again.